Fishing in the Falkland Islands: Production

 Squid fishing has accounted for about 75% of the total yield of 200,000 tonnes, which is exported to Europe and the Far East.
 The other 25% includes finfish species such as Rock Cod, Hake, Hoki and Toothfish.
 Brown trout fishing is common, and fish caught can be particularly sizable; the record for the largest sea trout caught in the Falklands is held by Alison Faulkner at 22lbs 12.5 oz (roughly 10.
 3 kg).

 D. gahi squid is exclusively fished in the island waters.
 The average annual revenue from fisheries is reported to be £20 million though during the recent years annual yields have declined to £12-15 million.
 Loligo gahi is an important squid species fished in the eastern and southern part called the "Falkland Shelf", in an area known as the "Loligo box".

-The island is reported to have 20 ocean going fishing vessels and is capable of meeting 10% requirement of squid fishes in the world.
+The island is reported to have 18 Falkland Islands registered ocean going fishing vessels, 17 Trawlers and 1 Longliner and is capable of meeting 10% requirement of squid fishes in the world.
 There are special squid jigging vessels which can fish Illex argentinus squid.
 Trawlers are used for fishing Doryteuthis (gahi squid) are under the joint ownership of Falklands and European companies.
 Korean trawlers have fished here and found about 12 species of skates and rays which include Bathyraja griseocauda, Bathyraja albomaculata, Bathyraja brachyurops and Dipturus chilensis.